 No. Updated test scores or transcripts received after the posted document deadline are not used to adjust a student's scholarship award.

-Incoming freshman and transfer students need to accept their scholarship on their MyOSU account.
-Returning students will see their scholarship as "estimated" until final grades have been posted after spring term.
+No, returning students will see their scholarship as "estimated" until final grades have been posted after spring term.
 When it has been determined that the student is eligible for renewal, the Scholarship Office will automatically change the scholarship to "accepted" for the student.

 Yes.
 If students do not meet the year-end scholarship renewal requirements, did not meet full-time enrollment in a given term, are requesting a hold for a break in enrollment, or have to withdraw from a term for unforeseen circumstances (medical, family, etc.), they can submit the Scholarship Appeal Form to the Scholarship Office in Kerr B108 or by emailing it to Scholarship.Office@oregonstate.edu.